Section 3: Determination

 A “fair rent” is the market rent adjusted for the scarcity element and disregarding personal circumstances and the disregards.

-The method or methods adopted by a Rent Officer or rent assessment committee may vary according to the particular circumstances of the case.
+The method or methods adopted by a rent officer or First-tier Tribunal may vary according to the particular circumstances of the case.

-The Rent Officer or rent assessment committee must consider (though not necessarily adopt) any method or methods suggested to them by the parties.
+The rent officer or First-tier Tribunal must consider (though not necessarily adopt) any method or methods suggested to them by the parties.

-In deciding which method to adopt the Rent Officer or rent assessment committee must take into account relevant considerations and give adequate reasons for their choice of method.
+In deciding which method to adopt the rent officer or First-tier Tribunal must take into account relevant considerations and give adequate reasons for their choice of method:

 The courts recognise that valuation is as much an art as a science, but they also stress that however much experienced ‘feel’ or judgement the exercise requires, the end product is a figure for rent of particular premises.
 From that it follows, and the courts have said, that in arriving at that figure, there is necessarily some arithmetic involved:

-Rent Officers and rent assessment committees should use their general knowledge and experience of:
+Rent officers and First-tier Tribunal should use their general knowledge and experience of:

 The fair rent must be indicated on the rent register and the rental period should be the same as provided in the tenancy agreement.

-The Rent Act 1977 sets out a number of things Rent Officers must not do when they determine a fair rent.
+Section 70 of The Rent Act 1977 sets out a number of factors that rent officers must disregard when they determine a fair rent.

 *Any disrepair or defect caused by the tenant’s failure to comply with any term of the tenancy; *Any deterioration to any furniture due to ill-treatment by the tenant, any sub-tenant or anyone residing or lodging with the tenant.

-This ‘disregard’ makes sure that the landlord is not penalised, by receiving a lower rent, if the condition of the property deteriorates because the tenants fail to do the things that they are obliged under their contract to do.
+This ‘disregard’ ensures that the landlord is not penalised, by receiving a lower rent, if the condition of the property deteriorates because the tenants fail to do the things that they are obliged under their contract to do.

 *Any tenant’s improvements over and above any work required under the terms of the tenancy. *Any tenant’s improvement to any of the landlord’s furniture over and above any work required under the terms of the tenancy.

 Here it is the tenants who are protected.
-The aim is to prevent a landlord getting, by way of a higher rent, the benefit of works carried out at the tenant’s expense.
+The aim is to prevent a landlord achieving a higher rent, because of works carried out at the tenant’s expense.

-So, if for example, the tenants add a conservatory to the property, the Rent Officer must ignore the improvement and register the same rent as if the conservatory was not there.
-(Unless the tenant was required to provide the conservatory as a condition of being granted the tenancy, in which case the Rent Officer would include any additional value in the rent)
+So, if for example, the tenants add a new fitted kitchen or extension to the property, the rent officer must ignore the improvement and register the same rent as if the new fitted kitchen or extension was not there, and value the tenancy as it was originally let by the landlord.

 ‘Tenant’ includes any predecessor in title under the tenancy (see below).